tkem/cachetools/docs/index.rst

 named constructor parameter `getsizeof`, which may specify a function of one argument used to retrieve the size of an item's value.

+Note that the values of a :class:`Cache` are mutable by default, as are e.g. the values of a :class:`dict`.
+It is the user's responsibility to take care that cached values are not accidentally modified.
+This is especially important when using a custom `getsizeof` function, since the size of an item's value will only be computed when the item is inserted into the cache.

 .. note::

    Please be aware that all these classes are *not* thread-safe.